yazanabdulhafez/reading-notes/read23.md

 ## Save data in a local database using Room

-Room provides the following benefits:
+The room provides the following benefits:

 1. Compile-time verification of SQL queries.
 2. Convenience annotations that minimize repetitive and error-prone boilerplate code.